The Wild Wood Deconstructed

 So, to coincide with the preview video release, this article delves into the technical side of the game to reveal some of the secrets used to squeeze 8 layers of parallax scrolling (most of which are full colour scrollers) into each screen refresh along with extensive sprite multiplexing, collision detection routines, sprite feeder + scroller routines, game logic and music.

-Of course, these tricks or hacks or whatever one wishes to call them are built on the foundations of using non-standard opcodes for additional speed gains where possible and that longstanding staple of fast coding on the C64 we call the unrolled loop (or "speedcode" as some like to describe it).
+Of course, these tricks or hacks or whatever one wishes to call them are built on the foundations of self-modifying code and the use of non-standard opcodes for additional speed gains where possible and that longstanding staple of fast coding on the C64 we call the unrolled loop (or "speedcode" as some like to describe it).